All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 with DAC has a longer half-life (6-8 days), so its effects on GH are more sustained and less tied to a specific time of day.
 Some users still report sleep improvements, but the connection to nighttime dosing is less direct.

 MK-677 (Ibutamoren) has interesting sleep data.
 A study showed it increased Stage IV deep sleep by 50% and REM sleep by 20%.
-However, MK-677 can cause hunger, water retention, and blood sugar changes.
+But MK-677 can cause hunger, water retention, and blood sugar changes.
 These side effects may offset the sleep benefits for some people.

 GHRP-6 produces strong GH release but can cause hunger and cortisol elevation) both of which may interfere with sleep quality.
 It's generally not the first choice when sleep is the primary goal.